ilodev/stationeers.modding.template/README.md

   prefabs in the game
   - A default Assembly definition to correctly make use of the stationeers dlls.

+You can close the dialog and do not perform the setup initially, you can relaunch the setup dialog through: **Tools > Project Setup Wizard**

 Testing is suggested for now.

 ## Notes